sd2wiebe/MechaCar_Statistical_Analysis/README.md

 </p>

 It is apparent that if we look at the PSI variance of all of the lots in aggregate, the variance is less than 100 PSI.
 However if we look at each lot individually we see that lots 1, and 2 had PSI variance of .98 and 7.47 respectfully, whereas lot 3 had PSI variance of a whopping 170.29.
-Thus when we look from a high level of aggregate variance we would accept that the current variance in PSI is acceptable, however when we drill down into further detail and look at the numbers by lot we see that the problem is occuring in lot 3.
+Thus when we look from a high level of aggregate variance we would accept that the current variance in PSI is allowable, however when we drill down into further detail and look at the numbers by lot we see that the problem is largely occuring in lot 3.

 ## T-Tests on Suspension Coils